agrostar/zzapi/README.md

 * `Content-type: contentTypeVar`

-# Variables
+# Variable sets

-Variables are simple YAML files of a list of name value pairs.
+Variable sets files contain variables grouped under the set's name.
 For example:

 ```
+staging:  # variable set: staging
-username: Tom
+  username: Tom  # variable: username
   userID: 45
+production:
+  username: Xi
+  userID: 89
 ```

 ## Type

-Variables can be of any type, even objects and arrays. (unlike Postman or Thunderclient, where they have to be variables).
-This is especially useful in making comparisons against responses.
+Variables can be of any type, even objects and arrays. (unlike Postman or Thunderclient, where they have to be strings).
+This is especially useful in making comparisons against responses, or even variables for using nested objects within Post bodies.

 ## Use of Variables

+We will follow the makefile convention of variables, restircted to the round brace `()`.

+* `$variable` if followed by a non-word character or EOL, unless the $ is preceded by a \
+* `$(variable)`, unless the $ is preceded by a \

-Variables can be used as values in the following places:
+Variables can be placed in any of the following:

 * URL
 * Parameter values
 * Header values
-* Post Body
+* Body
 * Test values

-We will follow the makefile convention of variables, restircted to the round bracked `()`.

-* `$variable` if followed by a non-word character or EOL, unless the $ is preceded by a \
-* `$(variable)`, unless the $ is preceded by a \
+Of the above, the variable value will be converted to a string before being used in the URL, Parameter values, Header values and Body (if it is a string).

 While using as test values, the comparison will do an object deep-comparison if the value being compared and the variable both are objects or arrays.
 If either of them is a string, the other will be converted to a string using JSON.stringify() for non-scalars and toString() for scalars.

-# Environments

-Environments consist of a sequence of variable sets loaded one after the other.
-The file `zz-envs.yaml` describes the environments.
-It is just a list of `{name: someenv, varsets: [list of varset files]}`.

-The order of the variable sets is important.
-Each variable set is processed in the order in which it is specified, and the following actions are taken:

-* The variable will be set to the value.
-* It will overwrite any previously set value from previous variable sets.
-* The value itself can contain another variable (which should have already been set).

-A typical directory will have some personal variables which you don't want to share, some common variables and one variable set for each different environment, eg, production and staging and local.
-We would want them to be loaded in the following example orders:

-* secrets, common, production
-* secrets, common, staging

-The variable set _secrets_ may contain different passwords for each environment, eg, `prodpassword` and `stagingpassword`.
-The production and staging variable sets can then use one of these as the value for the variable `password`.
-The variable set `common` will have common variables which can be overridden by the environment specific variables.
+## Merging variable sets

+If there are multiple `.zzv` files in a directory, all of them will be loaded and merged such that the result will have the union of all variable sets in each variable set file.
+Within a variable set, the variable names will be combined.
+In case the same variable name is used, it will be overwritten.
+Files will be processed in alphabetical order, so if the order is important, you can use 0-first.zzv, 1-second.zzv etc. as the file names.

+The need for multiple files arises solely to support personal values (or secrets) that you don't want to share with your team.
+Each team member will need to create the personal variable set file themselves, with their own unique credentials.
+This file is typically not committed to the repository, whereas the common shared variable set file is usually committed along with the bundles in the directory.

-# Runtime Variables
+## Captured Variables

-Variables that are set during run-time using the `capture` option of a request are _not_ written back into any of the variable sets.
+Variables that are set using the `capture` option of a request are _not_ written back into any of the variable set files.
 They may overwrite existing variables of the same name loaded from the variable sets during the run session, but they are not saved permanently.

 All the hand-edited YAML files are meant to be that way: they will not be touched by runners or document generators.

-# Runners

-Runners combine variables from one or more variable sets and execute one or all the requests in a bundle, capture values and run tests specified.

-## VS Code Extension

-VS Code extensions are awesome because they can do magic.
-A few magics we would like to implement in our VS Code extension are:

-* Action items (aka Code Lenses) above any bundle ("Run all") or request: ("Run").
-This similar to the golang "Run test" and "Debug test" actions that automagically appear above any test functions
-* A console window that shows the status of the request(s)
-* Multiple output windows that show the response of the request(s)
-* An ability to save a single run's response as a file: we can use it as the response sample in the documentation

-## Command line runner

-TBD
+## Varaiable values as variables

+This is not supported.
+Variables cannot be used in other variables.